Highlights for pomalidomide

 How to Use pomalidomide

 Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
-Take this medicine on an empty stomach, at least 2 hours before or 2 hours after a meal.
-Do not take with food.
+You can take it with or without food.
+If it upsets your stomach, take it with food.
 Do not cut, crush, or chew this medicine.
 Take your medicine at regular intervals.
 Do not take it more often than directed.
 Do not stop taking except on your doctor's advice.

 A special MedGuide will be given to you by the pharmacist with each prescription and refill.
 Be sure to read this information carefully each time.